Manage storage account access keys

 To view and copy your storage account access keys or connection string from the Azure portal:

 Navigate to the Azure portal.

 Locate your storage account.

-In the Settings section of the storage account overview, select Access keys.
+Under Settings, select Access keys.
 Your account access keys appear, as well as the complete connection string for each key.

 Find the Key value under key1, and click the Copy button to copy the account key.

 Alternately, you can copy the entire connection string.
 Find the Connection string value under key1, and click the Copy button to copy the connection string.